 However, the true value of business cases is that they are the most rigorous assessment of a new product that is done during the development process and so force a level of investigation and analysis that should ensure (as far as is possible) the product is a success.

-In an ideal world, the financial model, its assumptions and sensitivities become a tool that can be used to manage the product through it’s lifecyle.
+In an ideal world, the financial model, its assumptions and sensitivities become a tool that can be used to manage the product through it’s life cycle.
 This is the ideal approach shown in Fig.5 above however in our experience the more common approach is often taken.

 Jonathan Wright, Director of Wholesale Products, Interoute